openharmony/docs/en/application-dev/reference/arkui-ts/ts-components-summary.md

 - [Button](ts-basic-components-button.md)

-    A component that can be used to create different types of buttons.
+    A component that is used to create different types of buttons.
 - [Toggle](ts-basic-components-toggle.md)

     A component that provides a clickable element in the check box, button, or switch type.